-Raspberry Pi is a small affordable computer which can be explored in multiple ways.
+Raspberry Pi is a small affordable computer that can be explored in multiple ways.
 The interactions and activities help students to write programs and easily remember and recall the syntax.
-This course is routinely taken by middle school, high school, and college students who are interested in exploring Raspberry Pi, go beyond the hype, learn to program raspberry Pi, and try projects with new innovative ideas.
+This course is routinely taken by middle school, high school, and college students who are interested in exploring Raspberry Pi, go beyond the hype, learn to program Raspberry Pi, and try projects with new innovative ideas.
 IoT is a rapidly emerging area that holds promise for aspiring STEM aficionados to make a great career out of multidisciplinary fields.
 Applicability of Raspberry Pi and IoT is so wide that it has been utilized to address problems and build solutions in a vast number of domains.

-Even NASA got into the act and in 2018, NASA launched the JPL Open Source Rover Project, which is a scaled down version of Curiosity rover and uses a Raspberry Pi as the control module, to encourage students and hobbyists to get involved in mechanical, software, electronics, and robotics engineering.
+Even NASA got into the act, and in 2018, NASA launched the JPL Open Source Rover Project, which is a scaled-down version of Curiosity rover and uses a Raspberry Pi as the control module, to encourage students and hobbyists to get involved in mechanical, software, electronics, and robotics engineering.

 - Lessons 5

 - Quizzes 5

 - Language English

 - Students 817 Joined

 Introduction to Raspberry Pi

 - Aspects of Raspberry Pi